knative-extensions/backstage-plugins/backstage/plugins/knative-event-mesh-backend/README.md

 The Backstage plugin talks to a special backend that runs in the Kubernetes cluster and communicates with the Kubernetes API server.

+A demo setup for this plugin is available at https://github.com/aliok/knative-backstage-demo.

 ## Installation

 Install the backend and the relevant configuration in the Kubernetes cluster